So you wanted the long version? Here we go.

 The Pipeline Program is a year-long program that includes several components.

-Monthly Colloquia - In the fall and spring semesters, fellows attend monthly colloquia at the Graduate Center focused on the graduate admissions process.
-They also work in small peer mentoring groups led by MAGNET fellows (these fellows are Graduate Center doctoral students who are also from underrepresented groups).
-We try to provide as much overlap between the academic discipline of the Pipeline students and MAGNET mentors.
+Monthly Colloquia - In the fall and spring semesters, fellows attend one colloquium each month at the Graduate Center focused on the graduate admissions process in the fall and thesis completion in the spring.
+They also work in small peer mentoring groups led by Pipeline Graduate Fellows (these fellows are Graduate Center doctoral students who are also from underrepresented groups).
+We try to provide as much overlap between the academic discipline of the Pipeline Undergraduate and Graduate Fellows.

-Research Project - Research and scholarly writing is the foundation of any graduate school application.
-Pipeline students conduct a research project directed by a CUNY faculty mentor (chosen by the student).
+Thesis/Research Project - Research and scholarly writing is the foundation of any graduate school application.
+Pipeline students conduct a research project or produce a thesis (topic chosen by the student) directed by a CUNY faculty mentor (also chosen by the student).
 This project forms the basis of students' research statement or statement of purpose...that important piece of a grad school application.

 Research Conference - An important focus of the spring colloquia sessions is to help students prepare to present their research in a conference setting.
-Pipeline students report on their research project at the annual CUNY Pipeline Conference held at the Graduate Center in March and submit a thesis based on this research at the end of the academic year.
+Pipeline students report on their thesis/research project at the annual CUNY Pipeline Conference held at the Graduate Center in late Spring and submit a thesis based on this research at the end of the academic year.

 Supportive Environment - Everyone involved with the Pipeline Program (faculty, staff, mentors, and your fellow students) is dedicated to providing a safe, fun, intellectually stimulating, and caring environment.
 We spend a lot of time together and due to a relatively small cohort we really get to know each other and grow to care about each other as scholars and as human beings.